hashicorp/terraform-website/content/source/docs/cloud/workspaces/repo-structure.html.md

 For organizations that have significant differences between environments, or prefer short-lived branches that are frequently merged into the master branch, we recommend creating a separate directory for each environment.

--> **Note:** By default, TFE will only trigger runs when the contents of the workspace's working directory changes.
+-> **Note:** By default, Terraform Cloud will only trigger runs when the contents of the workspace's working directory changes.
 You can configure your workspace to also trigger runs when modules or other dependencies change.
 See [Automatic Run Triggering](../workspaces/settings.html#automatic-run-triggering) settings for more details.

 In the example repo structure below, the prod, stage, and dev environments have separate `main.tf` configurations and `variables.tf` files.
 These environments can still refer to the same modules (like `compute` and `networking`).